 Animals Lack Attributes: Averted.
 Odd's dog Kiwi is most definitely not neutered, as evidenced by the two lumps between his hind legs.

 Lyoko looks a lot different in Season 1 than from Season 2 onwards.
-In Season 2 they removed the lighting effects, made the colours a lot brighter and removed various background details.
+In Season 2 they removed the lighting effects, made the colors a lot brighter and removed various background details.

-The 2D animation changed too, in the earlier episodes the colours were darker and the movement and the design of the characters was different.
-In Season 2, the colours became lighter and the designs straightened, and in Season 3 the movement of the characters became sharper.
+The 2D animation changed too, in the earlier episodes the colors were darker and the movement and the design of the characters was different.
+In Season 2, the colors became lighter and the designs straightened, and in Season 3 the movement of the characters became sharper.